-- Participation - Leading Class on Dates of Assigned Commodity Presentation - Final research paper, centering on commodities of focus for the course, considered in comparative perspective.
+- Participation - In-class reading quizzes (on Thursdays) - Leading Class on Dates of Assigned Commodity Presentation - Midterm and Final Exams, centering on commodities of focus for the course, considered in comparative perspective.

 Participation: Attendance and contributions to small and large group discussions are required for the course.
 Coming prepared having seriously considered the readings will be important to ensuring that the activities by presenters for each class period are successful and meaningful.